wbiker/rules_dotnet/dotnet/toolchains.rst

 This is always bound to ``@dotnet_sdk`` and can be referred to directly if needed, but in general you should always access it through the toolchain.

-The dotnet_download_sdk_, dotnet_host_sdk_ and dotnet_local_sdk_ family of rules are responsible for downloading these, and adding just enough of a build file to expose the contents to Bazel.
+The dotnet_download_sdk_ and dotnet_host_sdk_ family of rules are responsible for downloading these, and adding just enough of a build file to expose the contents to Bazel.

-If you don't do anything special, the Dotnet rules will download the most recent official SDK for your host (if available).
+If you don't do anything special, the dotnet rules will download the most recent official SDK for your host (if available).
-If you need a `forked version of Dotnet`_\, want to `control the version`_ or just use the `installed sdk`_ then it is easy to do, you just need to make sure you have bound the dotnet_sdk repository before you call dotnet_register_toolchains_.
+If you need a forked version of dotnet/mono, want to control the version or just use the installed sdk then it is easy to do, you just need to make sure you have bound the dotnet_sdk repository before you call dotnet_register_toolchains_.

 The toolchain